 4. Power of Attorney (authorizing applicant to legally represent the boat when applying for Temporary Importation Permit.
 Must be notarized)

 For POA letter for private boats Click Here

 The Temporary Importation Permit should arrive within 5-7 business days to the address provided.
 Original is to be kept onboard at all times.
 SAC encourages vessel owners to make copies as replacements are not available.

 Banjercito will cancel applications when applicants fail to submit appropriate documents or if submitted information is insufficient or incorrect.
 A full refund is then issued.

-Applicants may contact Banjercito to and /or with the FOLIO number located in the payment receipt, and inquire about the permit status.
+Applicants may contact Banjercito to email@example.com and /or firstname.lastname@example.org with the FOLIO number located in the payment receipt, and inquire about the permit status.
 When a permit is denied, an email is sent to the applicant with instructions on how to comply.

 If the permit was lost, or if an application was denied due to an existing permit registered to the vessel in question, CLICK HERE.